tamasg05/openwebui_rag_base/readme.txt

     Go to the front page, select New Chat
         In the chat window, you can reference your collection with a hash-tag e.g. #test means the collection named test, and you can ask questions that will be answered based on the collection by the model you selected.

+9. In the subdirectory ./poc, it is demonstrated how to measure and assess RAG quality with tools such as DeepEval, RAGAS, Promptfoo.
+See the readme.txt in ./poc for further information.